NormanCao2702/FifteenPuzzle/README.md

 2. Run the WelcomeScreen class:

     If you already have Java IDEs like Eclipse or Intellij, open the folder using such IDEs and _run the WelcomeScreen class under gui package_.
-Also remember to _include JRE System Library_.
+Also remember to _include JRE System Library **(its a must)**_.

 # Class diagram representation
 There are 8 classes in total in 3 different packages.
 The image below describe the relationship of those classes using UML relationship sign: